 Please note that all upcoming events are posted on the calendar on this website.

-January 31, 2019–Dine at the Kenosha Chancery and 25% of all food sales that day when accompanied with the CHS flyer will be donated to the Caledonia Historical Society.
+March 14, 2019–Dine at Panera of Racine between 4 pm and 8 pm and a percentage of all food sales when accompanied with the CHS flyer will be donated to the Caledonia Historical Society.
 Need a flyer?
 Complete the Contact Us page on this website to request the flyer.